pwatts6060/runelite-plugins/README.md

 - Highlight chests with different highlight types and conditions to highlight.
 - Draw player's LMS Score or Rank on them
 - Detects bots
+- Tracks kills/deaths and overlays them on players